Barca-Koseoglu/Hands-on-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow-notes/Chapter-1/README.md

 If the validation set it too small, the model evaluations will be imprecise and you may select a suboptimal model by mistake.

 If the validation set is too large, the remaining training set will be much smaller than the full training set.
+Since the final model will be trained on the full training set, it is not ideal to compare candidate models trained on a much smaller training set.
+It would be like selecting the fastest sprinter to participate in a marathon.
+One way to solve this problem is to perform repeated cross-validation, using many small validation sets.
+Each model is evaluated once per validation set after it is trained on the rest of the data. by averaging out all the e evaluations of a model, you get a much more accurate measure of its performance.
+There is a drawback, however: the training time is multiplied by the number of validation sets.

+### Data mismatch

+Sometime's it's easy to get a large amount of data for training